ARMmbed/mbed-os-example-sockets/README.md

 The program brings up an underlying network interface, and uses it to perform an HTTP transaction over a TCPSocket.

-**Note:** The current example is limited to the ethernet interface on supported devices.
-To use the example with a different interface, you will need to modify main.cpp and replace the EthernetInterface class with the appropriate interface.
+### Selecting the network interface

+This application is able to use any network inteface it finds.
+Please see the Mbed OS documentationg for [selecting the default network interface](https://os.mbed.com/docs/v5.9/reference/configuration-connectivity.html#selecting-the-default-network-interface).

+For example, building on Ethernet enabled boards, you do not do any configuration.

+Building for WiFi boards, you need to provide SSID, password and security settings in `mbed_app.json` as instructed in the documentation.

+Building for boards that have more that one network interface, you might need to override `target.network-default-interface-type` variable.

 ### Building